-- 1. Enter the Signal Input Status interface. - Menu > Camera > Signal Input Status - Check the checkbox to select different signal input types: TVI, AHD/CVBS or IP. the 3MP and 5MP IP video input types are selectable.
+1. Enter the signal input status interface.

+Menu > Camera > Signal Input Status

+2. Check the checkbox to select different signal input types: TVI, or AHD/CVBS.

 Figure 2.
-16 Configure Signal Input Type
+18 Configure Signal Input Type

-3. Click Apply to save the settings.
+Click Apply to save the settings.

 - Each two video channels are grouped in sequence, e.g., CH01 and CH02, CH03 and CH04..., and the two channels in the same group must be connected with the same type of video source, i.e., the analog or HD-TVI or AHD video input. - In the live view interface, when there is no video signal of the analog channel, the corresponding connectable video signal type message can be displayed on the screen.